 A structured, play-based learning environment ensures preschool and prekindergarten students develop skills and habits that will facilitate kindergarten readiness and independence for their school years.
 A progressive curriculum that is written by licensed educators offers children a solid foundation for future learning.

 Children learn best by exploring topics that are related to things they have already experienced.
-In RCLS’s Early Childhood Development Center, topics of study are integrated so lessons incorporate learning in many subject areas.
+In RCLS’s Stepping Stones, topics of study are integrated so lessons incorporate learning in many subject areas.
 The integrated themes of our preschool curriculum include:

 - Music classes